UPDATED, 12:28 p.m., Nov, 28: West L.A. was the site for both of the new mid-size residential projects that developers filed last week.

 WNMS bought the site in June 2017 for $1.1 million and will build up to 70 percent more units than normally allowed because the site is in a “tier-3” zone—the second-highest in the transit-oriented communities program.
 A triplex occupies the site right now, and most of the homes on the street are single-family residences or low-density apartments.

 The local developer, which is headed by Scott Walter, filed plans for another 30-unit multifamily at 8911 South Ramsgate Avenue in August.

 5823 W. Lexington Avenue | Hollywood | 21 Units

-Brookside Equities, a private equity firm based in Los Angeles, is partnering with Proper Development and investor Ari Miller to build this five-story building on Lexington Avenue between Van Ness and Bronson.
+JAM Capital Real Estate, a local developer controlled by Justin Mateen, is partnering with Proper Development and investor Ari Miller to build this five-story building on Lexington Avenue between Van Ness and Bronson.

-The joint-venture bought the development site last December for $3.6 million, with Brookside taking the largest share of 49 percent, while Miller and Proper Development split the remaining 51 percent.
+The joint-venture bought the development site last December for $3.6 million, with JAM taking the largest share of 49 percent, while Miller and Proper Development split the remaining 51 percent.